kern/hackbot/README.md

 hackbot.

-Keep in mind that Facebook's user IDs are unique to each application, so you'll have to find some way of finding out admin IDs using the Graph API.
+Keep in mind that Facebook's user IDs are unique to each application, so you'll have to find some way of finding out moderator IDs using the Graph API.

 ## Adding Filters